EpiMundi/andorR/README.md

 `andorR` (pronounced ‘Andorra’) is an R package for the analysis and optimization of expert system AND-OR decision trees.
-It helps manage the process of gathering evidence and reaching conclusions under uncertainty, aiming to minimize resource use and maximize confidence.
+It helps manage the process of gathering evidence and reaching conclusions under uncertainty, aiming to minimize resource use and maximise confidence.

 ## About

-AND-OR decision trees (also known as logic trees or Boolean decision trees) provide a structured way to implement expert systems in domains where repeatable, transparent, and standardized decision processes are critical, and where multiple pathways may lead to the same conclusion.
+AND-OR decision trees (also known as logic trees or Boolean decision trees) provide a structured way to implement expert systems in domains where repeatable, transparent, and standardised decision processes are critical, and where multiple pathways may lead to the same conclusion.
 Such trees are particularly valuable when decisions are based on a set of binary (TRUE/FALSE) criteria that can be combined using AND and OR